Avda. Apoquindo 4248

 There are many types of adverbs, such as:

-Adverbs of Frequency - always, sometimes, never, etc.
+Adverbs of Frequency - always, sometimes, never, once a week, hourly, etc.

 Adverbs of Quantity - a few, a lot, much